tigera-cs/Calico-Foundation/4.6-calico-using-ipvs-proxy/README.md

 ```

 Run the following script to generate traffic for the `service-nginx` service and check the output stats in other terminal again.
 This time you should see the traffic counters increasing.
-Please make sure to replace the service IP in the following command.
+Please make sure to replace the correct service IP in the following command.

 ```
 for i in {1..30}; do  curl <service-ip>:80 ; done